-Attention deficit hyperactivity disorder (ADHD) is the most commonly diagnosed mental disorder in children that can continue into adulthood.
+Attention deficit hyperactivity disorder (ADHD) is known to be a disorder that can continue from childhood.
 The difference between ADHD in children and ADHD in adults are the symptoms.
 Although most adults are diagnosed with ADHD from a young age, some can be diagnosed later on in life.
 However, there are still differences regardless of when they were diagnosed.
 What is the comparison between symptoms and of the two in each category?
 To better understand this, it’s important to know the three main symptoms.
-These are:
+These include impulsiveness, hyperactivity and inattention.

-Children with ADHD may be hyperactive and unable to control their impulses.
-They may have trouble paying attention.
+Children with ADHD may become unable in controlling impulsive behaviors.
+They may have issues paying attention.
 These behaviours disrupt school and home life.
-It’s more common in boys than it is in girls.
-It’s usually developed or recognised during early school years when a child begins to have problems paying attention.
+ADHD occurs more often in boys in comparison to girls.
+Once developed, kids tend to have difficulties in regards to attention span and can be problematic in school.
 This is common with both children and adults who suffer from ADHD.
 They have a similarity in the symptoms.
 The following symptoms are common in children:

 Adults with ADHD may have difficulties in time management, organization, setting and achieving goals and following social rules and conventions.
 This makes working very difficult for them.
 They may also have problems with relationships and self-confidence.
 Adults who suffer from ADHD are also at a high risk of developing addictions because many end up with very addictive personalities.
 Adults who suffer from ADHD may:

 Researchers do not know what the exact cause of ADHD is.
 However, scientific research has identified a number of things which can make the condition more likely.
 They include: